- This event has passed.

 Archery Deer Hunt River Bend WMA

-Archery deer hunt for either sex at River Bend WMA runs on September 11th through September 30th from 30 minutes before sunrise until 30 minutes after sunset.
+Archery deer hunt for either sex at River Bend WMA runs from October 4th through October 15th from 30 minutes before sunrise until 30 minutes after sunset.

 This is a sign-in archery deer hunt.
 You must sign-in prior to hunting.

 All archery deer hunters are required to have a Harvest Record for the current season.
 Additionally, all archery harvest must be reported within 24 hours through Georgia Game Check or before leaving the deer with a processor.

 If you have a cell phone, enter the harvest date and county on the Harvest Record through the GA Outdoors App in the App Store & Google Play, online at gooutdoorsgeorgia.com or by calling 1-800-366-2661 before moving the deer from the site of the kill.

 You can now report your harvest through the GA Outdoors App when your phone has no service.
 Enter your harvest date and county on the Harvest Record through the App Store or Google Play.
 When you get to a location with service, access the App and sync to receive your confirmation number.

 Log It—Enter the harvest date and county on your paper Harvest Record before moving the deer from the site of the kill.